-Secondary 1 Art is the first year of Cycle 1 and 2 art.
-Students develop techniques of drawing, painting, collage, sculpture and printmaking.
+General Course Description: Secondary 2 Art is the second year of Cycle 1 and 2 art.
+Students continue to develop techniques of drawing, painting, collage, sculpture and printmaking.
 The elements and principles of design are applied in creating personal and visual images.
 Hands-on experiences using self -expression, creative development and imagination help students communicate ideas on an individual and group basis.
 An appreciation of art history and culture are integrated into art making and analysis of works.